Category: Social Sciences

 Course Language: English

-Tuition Fees: 11.000 € (Discounts for GCMC Alumni)
+Tuition Fees: 14.800 € (Discounts for GCMC Alumni)

-MISS participants profit from the particular strengths of the partnering institutions: The program combines university modules taught by the UniBwM professors and selected international faculty with the policy-oriented programs of the George C. Marshall European Center for Security Studies, a German-American defense institution where students study alongside other government officials from 110 countries.
-It provides its students with a comprehensive understanding of international security and connects them to a network of more than 13,000 security professionals around the globe.
+MISS participants benefit from the particular strengths of the partnering institutions by combining university modules taught by UniBwM professors and international faculty with the policy-oriented programs at the Marshall Center.
+The program provides a comprehensive understanding of international security and connects participants to a network of more than 16,000 security professionals worldwide.

-- Program on Cyber Security Studies (PCSS)
+- Program on Cyber Security Studies

-- Countering Transnational Organized Crime (CTOC)
+- Countering Transnational Organized Crime

-- Seminar on Regional Security (SRS)
+- Program on Regional Security Studies

-- Program on Terrorism and Security Studies (PTSS)
+- Program on Terrorism and Security Studies

 Examples of Previous Master Theses